Irina-Kostina/cake-shop/README.md

 - Backend serves cake data from a database (managed with Knex migrations and seeds).
 - Cart functionality is managed on the frontend with React Context.
 - Shipping is currently mocked (set to free).

+This project was originally developed as a fullstack application using:
+- Frontend: React + Vite
+- Backend: Node.js + Express + SQLite (via Knex)

+However, for deployment on Vercel, the app was temporarily switched to frontend-only mode to support static hosting.

+---
+## Live Version on Vercel

+Due to Vercel's limitations with server-side Node/Express APIs in non-pro plans, the live version includes only the frontend, with all cake data loaded from a hardcoded mock array instead of a live database/API.

+- Cake data is stored directly in the frontend
+- All backend functionality is disabled in the deployed version
+- Fullstack Code Still Included

+The full Express API, database migrations, and seed scripts are still available in the codebase (/server/ folder) and can be run locally.

 ---